alexandermyasnikov/trace_analyzer/README.md

 * Very slowly.

 How to use:
-* Run traced process, for example, ./sample/fork
+* Run traced process, for example, `./sample/fork`
-* Run singlestepper with arguments pid of traced process and list of functions, for example, ./ptrace_singlestep/singlestepper $(pgrep -o many_sample) info/callbacks_info.cfg
+* Run singlestepper with arguments pid of traced process and list of functions, for example, `./ptrace_singlestep/singlestepper $(pgrep -o fork) info/callbacks_info.cfg`
-* To stop the singlestepper send signal C-c or remove file /tmp/SINGLE_STEPPER_LOCK
+* To stop the singlestepper send signal C-c or remove file `/tmp/SINGLE_STEPPER_LOCK`